ZhaomingKong/Denoising-Comparison/README.md

 </details>

 ## Datasets
 In this paper, we introduce the real-world indoor-outdoor color image (IOCI) and video (IOCV) datasets for benchmarking.
 We use 13 different camera devices to capture images in both outdoor and indoor environments.
+Instead of using predefined camera settings such as ISO, shutter speed and aperture, we mostly resort to the cameras’ auto mode.
+In uncontrollable and certain dark environments, we use short exposures and increase ISO values to produce images with high noise values.